File information

 Introduction

-It shouldn't be surprising to hear that the vocations in DD2 are wildly unbalanced.
-They're all serviceable, but some of them have extremely broken or gimmicky skills that turn an already easy game into a snooze fest.
-On top of that, there's a lot of potential for expanding the core kit of some vocations, and reworking some skills into something that is more fun to use.
-Dullahan is an overhaul mod that balances the different vocations and taps into this potential, expanding the gameplay of DD2 to whole new levels.
+It shouldn't be surprising to hear that the vocations in DD2 are wildly unbalanced and sort of underdeveloped.
+They're all serviceable, but some of them have extremely broken or gimmicky skills that turn an already easy game into a snooze fest, and there's a lot of potential for expanding the core kit of some of them, especially Sorcerer which is, in my opinion, a complete mess in vanilla.
+Dullahan is an overhaul mod that balances the different vocations and taps into this potential, taking the gameplay of DD2 to whole new levels.

 Installation and modularity